Contents

 The success of someone’s business depends largely on their employees.
 Every day, they work towards the success and future prosperity of your business.

 However, hearing of an employee setting up a competing business can be a serious threat to that success.
-After working closely with you and having access to certain data, it’s likely that they know your trade secrets, confidential information and business strategies.
+In today’s highly competitive 2025 market, after working closely with you and having access to certain data, it’s likely that they know your trade secrets, confidential information and business strategies.

 My Employee Is Setting Up A Competing Business – What Do I Do?

-Whether or not your employee can set up a competing business will depend on the Employment Contract of the specific employee.
+Whether or not your employee can legally set up a competing business will depend on the specific Employment Contract you have in place.
+Ensuring your contract is up-to-date with current 2025 legal requirements is essential.

-This Employment Contract can and should include a series of legal mechanisms that protect your business.
-So, if your employee is setting up a competing business, your first step is to look over your Employment Contract with them and check for any protections here.
+This Employment Contract should incorporate a series of legal mechanisms that protect your business.
+If your employee is setting up a competing business, your first step is to review their Employment Contract for any protective provisions – and if needed, update it in line with the latest legal developments such as those discussed in our Business Legal Requirements guide.

-One of the most common ways to protect your business from competition in your industry is to insert a Non-Compete Clause in your contract when it is first drafted (this could also work as a separate contract known as a Non-Compete Agreement).
+One of the most common ways to protect your business is to include a Non-Compete Clause when the contract is first drafted.
+This clause can also be set out in a separate document, known as a Non-Compete Agreement.
+For additional guidance on drafting comprehensive contracts, consider our resources on Employment Contract best practices.

-For the purposes of this article, agreement and clause will be used interchangeably.
+For the purposes of this article, the terms “agreement” and “clause” will be used interchangeably.

 What Is A Non-Compete Agreement?

-A Non-Compete Agreement is a contract that will prevent employees from either:
+A Non-Compete Agreement is a legal document designed to prevent employees from either:

 Why Do I Need A Non-Compete Agreement?